asterics/AsTeRICS/Documentation/docs/plugins/actuators/PhilipsHue.md

 ###  Bridge IP address and API key

-The plugin requires the an the IP address of the bridge and an API key.
+The plugin requires the IP address of the bridge and an API key.

 First let's find out the IP address: